LanceMcCarthy/GoldenClouds/index.md

   *   There are only two internal areas that are off-limits, both rooms have an electronic key-coded door lock.
 These rooms are for maintenance and owner access only.
   *   The bodega (tool closet) is outdoors.
 This is not a guest area, but if you do need a rake or shovel for some reason, your door key will open it.
 However, we ask that you contact Roy for anything that requires these items, he will handle it.
 * **Windows, Fans and Air Conditioners**
-  *   Arenal is always ~72 degrees (22 Celsius) and comfortable, the A/C gets turned on maybe 2x a year.
-Open the kitchen door, patio door and some side windows, the breeze through the house is amazing.
-Just don’t forget to put in the screen when you open a window (screens are next to each window)
+  *   Arenal is always ~72 degrees (22 Celsius) and comfortable year-round, the A/C only gets turned on a couple times a year.
+To use the fans, open the kitchen door, patio door and some side windows, the breeze through the house is amazing.
+Just don’t forget to put in the screen when you open a window.
   *   If you do need the A/C, the one in the back bedroom is newer and more efficient than the living room one.
 These are operated with a remote control, but you may need to turn on the breaker first.
-The front breaker panel is in the yoga room, the rear breaker panel is in the rear bedroom. **If you have trouble with this, please contact Roy on Whatsapp**, he will help.
+The front breaker panel is in the yoga room, the rear breaker panel is in the rear bedroom. **If you have trouble with A/C, please contact Roy on Whatsapp**, he will help.
 * **Hot Tubs**
   *   The external hot tub is manually filled and drained, this is handled by the property manager, Roy.
 If you need any assistance with this, please contact Roy or Lance (numbers above).
   *   The internal hot tub is located in the rear bathroom.
 Fill it using the shower faucet.
 To use the water jets, push down the white button on the rim of the tub (just make sure there is enough water before turning on the jets).